 The part-time option will be taught during weekday working hours over 2 years.

-The courses consist of a 12 month full-time intensive programme of lectures, laboratory work on set experiments and a dissertation based on individual research and development in the selected field of modern analytical science, under the supervision of an expert staff member.
-Part-time students may complete the course over 24 months subject to flexible day release from industry.
+The courses consist of a 12-month full-time intensive programme of lectures, laboratory work on set experiments and a dissertation based on individual research and development in the selected field of modern analytical science, under the supervision of an expert staff member.
+Part-time students may complete the course over 24 months subject to flexible day release from the industry.

 Who teaches this course